Eigg: Economy and transport

 Tourism is important to the local economy, especially in the summer months, and the first major project of the Heritage Trust was An Laimhrig, a new building near the jetty to house the island's shop and post office, Galmisadale Bay restaurant and bar, a craft shop, and toilet and shower facilities, which are open 24 hours a day.
-A'Nead Hand Knitwear is a new island business making garments such as cobweb shawls and scarves.

 Conde Nast Traveller particularly recommends that visitors explore the Singing Sands beach, "dark Cathedral and Massacre caves, the abandoned village of Grulin or the island's most distinctive sight, the near vertically-sided volcanic plug of An Sgùrr".

 There are two ferry routes to the island.
 There is a sheltered anchorage for boats at Galmisdale in the south of the island.
 In 2004 the old jetty there was extended to allow a roll-on roll-off ferry to dock.
 The Caledonian MacBrayne ferry sails a circular route around the four "Small Isles"—Eigg, Canna, Rùm and Muck from the fishing port of Mallaig.
 Arisaig Marine also runs a passenger ferry called the MV Sheerwater from April until late September from Arisaig on the mainland.

 Around 2014 a beer brewery called Laig Bay Brewing was set up on the island.

 In November 2017, a crew from the American television news magazine 60 Minutes visited Eigg.
 Its report stated that there was "one grocery shop, one primary school for five students and one pub at the tea room down by the wharf.
 The island's tiny electrical grid powers it all ... a combination of wind, hydroelectric and solar".